polfeliu/cantata/README.md

 You should define a Transmit (*CAN1_SendCallback*) callback so that the messages are sent after being assembled.
 This function will be called with the *data, id, is_extended, DLC* parameters by each send() command.

-An example of this is also included in the STM32CANCallbacks files
+An example of this is also included in the STM32CANCallbacks files.

 ## Interaction Layer
 Optionally, the Library can also generate FreeRTOS tasks for sending the messages.
 Right now the only option is cyclic, and it assumes that all messages have to be sent periodically according the Cyclic time set on the Database.